xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

 ## Profiles

 - In the [default profile](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html), you can create and save all [global variables](https://docs.katalon.com/katalon-studio/docs/global-variables.html).
-You can use them anywhere in your Test Case.
+They can be used across Test Cases in your project.

 ## Test Cases